partigabor/aromatica-old/content/items/asafoetida.md

 bibFile = "static/files/bibliography.json"
 +++

->The dried resin of Ferula foetida and F. assa-foetida, also known as hing; devil's dung
+>The dried resin of Ferula foetida and F. assa-foetida, also known as hing; devil's dung.

 {{< load-photoswipe >}}